- videocam Live Webinar with Live Q&A

 The panel will explore these and other key areas:

-- Identifying what changed in practical terms once GL 46 took effect
+- Identifying what changed in practical terms for energy commerce in Venezuela.

-- Distinguishing covered actors and covered conduct under OFAC GL No. 46
+- Distinguishing covered actors and covered conduct under the GL's

 - Drafting and negotiating core contract protections